Skip to main content

 Fueling Growth Hormone Peptide Protocols

 Growth Hormone Peptide Therapies, using agents like Sermorelin or the combination of Ipamorelin and CJC-1295, operate on a different but related principle.
-These peptides are secretagogues, meaning they stimulate the pituitary gland to release the body’s own (GH) in a natural, pulsatile manner.
-Growth hormone is a master repair and regeneration hormone, and one of its primary effects is the stimulation of and cellular growth, mediated largely through Insulin-Like Growth Factor-1 (IGF-1).
+These peptides are secretagogues, meaning they stimulate the pituitary gland to release the body’s own growth hormone (GH) in a natural, pulsatile manner.
+Growth hormone is a master repair and regeneration hormone, and one of its primary effects is the stimulation of protein synthesis and cellular growth, mediated largely through Insulin-Like Growth Factor-1 (IGF-1).

 This amplified GH signal places a significant demand on the body’s resources.
 The therapy enhances the body’s intrinsic capacity for repair and lean tissue accretion.
 To realize the full potential of this enhanced anabolic state, a plentiful supply of amino acids is non-negotiable.